KhaledSharif/sklearn2docker/README.md

 s2d.save(name="classifier", tag="iris")
 ```

+The name and tag arguments we passed to the `save` function are the name and tag of the Docker container we just built ([see: `docker tag`](https://docs.docker.com/engine/reference/commandline/tag/)).
 Below is an example of the output of the `s2d.save()` line we executed above.

 ```
 Now attempting to run the command:
 [docker build --file /tmp/tmpywbu3_ad/Dockerfile
  --tag classifier:iris /tmp/tmpywbu3_ad]
 =====================================================================
-> Sending build context to Docker daemon  8.192kB
+> Sending build context to Docker daemon
 > Step 1/6 : FROM python:3.6
 > ---> c1e459c00dc3
 ... output truncated ...